Electric School Bus Ambassadors

 He lives in Williamsfield, Illinois with his wife Nadine, sons Benjamin and Cade, daughter Olivia and their various pets.

-Elizabeth Fox is the Director of Auxiliary Services for the Johnson City Central School District in New York State.
-Starting as a school bus driver, she has been in the pupil transportation industry for the last 15 years, including 7 years as a director.
+Starting as a school bus driver, Elizabeth Fox has been in the pupil transportation industry for the last 15 years, including seven years as a director.
 She has been involved in implementing and piloting electric school buses in multiple school districts in her time as a director.
 She is passionate about providing efficient, reliable, high-quality, student centered services that support the educational mission and vision of her district.
-She enjoys collaborating with other departments, administrators, parents, and community partners to ensure the best outcomes for the students and staff.
-She is always looking for ways to improve the performance, sustainability, and innovation of the auxiliary services.
+She enjoys collaborating with other departments, administrators, parents and community partners to ensure the best outcomes for the students and staff.
+She is always looking for ways to improve the performance, sustainability and innovation of the auxiliary services.

 Elizabeth is a Master Instructor for the New York State Education Department and a member of the Pupil Advisory Committee.
 She is dedicated to ensuring the safety and well-being of NYS students on their daily commute on the school bus.
-She believes that the Electric School bus can serve as an educational tool that can offer students a first-hand experience with new technology and encourage them to be environmentally conscious citizens all while experiencing a zero-emission bus ride.
+She believes that electric school buses can serve as an educational tool that can offer students a first-hand experience with new technology and encourage them to be environmentally conscious citizens all while experiencing a zero-emission bus ride.

-Jackie Hayes, Assistant Director of Contract Operations and Fleet for Boston Public Schools Department of Transportation
+- Jackie Hayes, Deputy Director of Transportation, Boston Public Schools

-Jackie Hayes, Assistant Director of Contract Operations and Fleet, joined the Boston Public Schools Department of Transportation in 2020 to improve strategic management of Boston's transportation vendor, who oversees school bus operations and maintenance.
-Boston owns a fleet of over 700 buses across three yards, which transports 2,100 students each day to 225 schools, inside and outside of Boston.
-Jackie is leading electrification of Boston's school bus fleet.
-Boston successfully deployed a pilot with 20 electric buses in the winter of 2023 and has 18 additional buses on order for deployment during school year 2023-2024.
+Jackie Hayes, Deputy Director of Transportation, joined the Boston Public Schools Department of Transportation in 2020 to improve strategic management of Boston's transportation vendor, who oversees school bus operations and maintenance.
+Boston owns a fleet of over 700 buses across three depots, which transports 22,000+ students each day to 225 schools, inside and outside of Boston.
+Jackie is leading the electrification of Boston's school bus fleet.
+Boston successfully deployed a pilot with 20 electric buses in the winter of 2023 and an additional 20 buses in 2024.

-Ken Martinez, Transportation Manager for Salt Lake City School District
+- Ken Martinez, Transportation Director, Salt Lake City Schools

 Gilbert Rosas has specialized in energy conservation, emissions reductions and grant project management for the past ten years.
 His passion is seeking environmental justice for disadvantaged communities through electric school bus adoption and empowering students through sustainability initiatives and green career path choices.